raul23/ebook-classifier-training/README.rst

   categories: computer science, mathematics and physics.
 - In the second dataset, *computer science* is divided into multiple classes in order to test how well the classifiers can differentiate *computer science* ebooks.
-- The `third dataset <#large-dataset-X-documents-with-Y-categories>`_ further divides the other two categories (mathematics and physics).
+- The `third dataset <#large-dataset-982-documents-with-43-categories>`_ further divides the other two categories (mathematics and physics).

 The train and test sets are splitted as follows: